sebastiansutter/techguides/pages/cipbootcamp/cipbootcamp.md

 14. To the right of the `name` field, Select the `ace` namespace from the `Target Namespace` dropdown.
 15. Tick checkbox under `license`
 16. Expand the `All Parameters` twisty
 17. Find the `Image Pull Secret` line.
-Set that to `acekey` (This is pre-defined for you, normally, you would need to create this).
+Set that to `sa-ace` (This is pre-defined for you, normally, you would need to create this).
 18. For the `Hostname of the ingress proxy to be configured` section.
-Change the default value provided to `ace.10.0.0.5.nip.io`.
+Leave this as `mycluster.icp`
 18. **IMPORTANT** - Find the `Enable Persistant Storage` Section.
 This box must be unticked (disabled).
 In order to support persistant storage, Gluster storage must be used (Ceph is not supported with ACE).
-Implementing/Using Gluster Storage with CIP beyond the scope of this lab.
+Implementing/Using Gluster Storage with CIP beyond the scope of this lab.  [here](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/manage_cluster/configure_glusterfs_after.html)
 19. Leave the other default values in the chart.
 Scroll down and Click `Install` button on lower right portion of the screen.
 20. Once you see the `Installation Started` pop up.
 You can validate the progress via the `Helm Releases` in the ICP Portal or via the command line.
 21. Return to your command line and  open up a SSH session to your master node on your laptop or desktop.  **Note** Each environment has a Skytap Published Service set up for every node on port 22 so you can SSH to the nodes from your machine.
 If you do a `kubectl get pods -n ace` you should see your pod in a running state.